 - If your child has a combination of MTC and mucosal neuromas

-- Physical exam for the following features: protruding lips, thin facial features, a thin body type and medullated corneal nerve fibers in the eye (when nerve fibers in eye are wrapped in a thin sheet of nerve tissue)
+- Physical exam for the following features: protruding lips, thin facial features, a thin body type and medullated corneal nerve fibers in the eye.

 There is no cure for MEN2, but there are ways to ease symptoms and lower the risk for the associated tumors.
-Early and consistent screening is extremely important because many symptoms of MEN2 are not noticeable early on.
+Early and consistent screening is extremely important because many symptoms of MEN2 are not noticeable until adulthood.

 - Tumor removal